ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 If you are configuring this tool integration as you are creating the toolchain, follow these steps:

 1. If you are storing your source code in a GitHub repo, in the Configurable Integrations section, click **GitHub**.
-If you are configuring this tool integration on {{site.data.keyword.Bluemix_notm}} Public and you have not authorized {{site.data.keyword.Bluemix_notm}} to access GitHub, click **Authorize** to go to the GitHub website.
+If you are configuring this tool integration on {{site.data.keyword.Bluemix_notm}} Public and you did not authorize {{site.data.keyword.Bluemix_notm}} to access GitHub, click **Authorize** to go to the GitHub website.
 If you don't have an active GitHub session, you are prompted to log in.
 Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
-If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.
+If you have an active GitHub session but you didn't enter your password recently, you might be prompted to enter your GitHub password to confirm.
 1. If you are using a repo on your own {{site.data.keyword.ghe_short}} server, in the Configurable Integrations section, click **Add custom server**.

  The network must be able to access the target Git server from an {{site.data.keyword.Bluemix_notm}} Dedicated environment.
 If your GitHub server is not available on the public internet or the host name does not resolve on the public Domain Name Server (DNS), [open a support ticket](/docs/services/ContinuousDelivery/cd_support.html#support-ticket){: new_window}.
 You can use the support ticket to submit a request to open the network routes or update the DNS settings.